mxslk/DebugYourPain/content/docs/main_posts/practice/pillars_of_practice.md

 For your physical environment and habits:

 - **Make a calm space, free of distractions**.
 Somewhere you won't be bothered by pets or other people.
-Lighting a candle can serve asa a helpful symbol that you are going to begin.
+Lighting a candle can serve as a helpful symbol that you are going to begin.

 - **Make your work less stressful**.
 If you take this process seriously, it will be your most important part-time job.
 Rearrange your work around this, not vice-versa.
 It is hard to make meaningful progress if you go to sleep dreaming of that project you should have finished by now.